simeononsecurity/simeononsecurity.ch/content/articles/what-are-gpos-group-policy-objects/index.en.md

 ### Common GPO settings and configurations

-When it comes to **Group Policy Objects (GPOs)**, there is a wide range of settings and configurations that can be utilized to manage and control your network.
+When it comes to **Group Policy Objects (GPOs)**, there is a wide range of settings and configurations that can be used to manage and control your network.
 Here are some of the most common settings and configurations:

 - **Security policies**: GPOs allow you to enforce **security policies** across your network.
 This includes settings such as password policies, user rights assignments, and security options.
 By defining and applying these policies through GPOs, you can enhance the overall security posture of your organization.